workbunny/event-loop/README.md

     It is an event loop component similar to ReactPHP and AMPHP;

-    This project mainly studies how ext-parallel and PHP-fiber can be effectively combined in event-loop,and studies whether PHP can achieve higher processing power without using extensions like ext-event, ext-ev, ext-uv, etc.
+    This project mainly studies how ext-parallel and PHP-fiber can be effectively combined in event-loop, and studies whether PHP can achieve higher processing power without using extensions like ext-event, ext-ev, ext-uv, etc.